Immigration Law

 Fingerprinting and Biometrics

 You may receive notice of your biometrics appointment within a few months of applying.
 The agents will take your fingerprints and photographs.
-You may have already submitted the biometric information, or new biometrics may be required.
+You may have already submitted the biometric information, or USCIS may require new biometrics.
 This is part of your background check.

 Naturalization Interview and Tests

 The interview is the next important step in citizenship.
-You will get notice of your interview after your application is processed.
+You will get a notice of your interview after USCIS processes your application.
 The citizenship interview may be combined with your citizenship exam.
-In some cases, after the interview and exam, you may be immediately approved and can take your oath to become a citizen.
+In some cases, after the interview and exam, you may be immediately approved and can take your oath to become a naturalized citizen.

-The interview is with a U.S.C.I.S. agent.
+The interview is with a USCIS agent.
 It is essential to be on time for the interview or, if you miss it, to reschedule as soon as possible.
-The U.S.C.I.S. officer may ask questions about your application, responses, and documentation.
-If the U.S.C.I.S. officer can decide, your application may continue until it is approved or denied; otherwise, you may be asked to provide additional information.
+The USCIS officer may ask questions about your application, responses, and documentation.
+If the USCIS officer can decide, your application may continue until it is approved or denied; otherwise, they may ask you to provide additional information.
 You will get a notice of your results after the interview.

 If you fail either test, you may have a chance to retest.
-If you fail the test a second time, your application will be denied.
+If you fail the test a second time, your application may be denied, but you may have other options, such as reapplying.
 Some people may be exempt from the English test, including older people who have lived in the U.S. as an LPR for a certain number of years.
 People with a medical disability exemption may also be exempt from one or both tests.

 Oath of Allegiance and Citizenship